jackofarcades/tunemod/README.md

 The following items have been changed:
 * Whips are now piercing.
+* Obsidian armour is now 1, 1.5 and 2 depending on multiplier.
 * Blunderbuss and Rifle have had their knockback removed.
 * Tomes now cast the greater version of the spell.
 * Quake, Fear, and Gigantism scrolls have been changed to tomes which come in packs of 2.